Impairment analysis is an impairment-rating analysis based on a medical record review.

 1. Dr. Brigham served as the Senior Contributing Editor for the Sixth Edition, with responsibility for the musculoskeletal chapters, and is Editor of the AMA Guides Newsletter.

-Referrals may be made online.
+Referrals are made online.
 Our process is secure and efficient.